What are night sweats?

-Night sweats are episodes of excessive sweating (hyperhidrosis) while asleep, that leave you, your nightwear and your bedding soaking wet.
+Night sweating is different from the body's normal response to overheating eg when it’s too hot in your bedroom or you're using a heavy blanket.
+Night sweats are episodes of excessive sweating (hyperhidrosis) while you sleep that leave you, your nightwear and your bedding soaking wet.

 Night sweats can affect people of all ages — adults and children.